Rural health: Rural health projects

-In Ecuador, organizations such as Child Family Health Organization (CFHI) promote the implementation of medical pluralism by furthering the knowledge of traditional medicine as practiced by Indigenous peoples in a westernizing country.
-Medical pluralism arises as a deliberate approach to resolving the tension between urban and rural health and is manifested in the practice of integrative medicine.
-There are currently ongoing efforts to implement this system regionally, more particularly in the nation of Ecuador.
-It accomplishes the mission of raising awareness for more adequate healthcare systems by immersing participants (including health care practitioners and student volunteers) in programs, both in-person and virtually, that are rooted in community involvement and provide glimpses into the healthcare systems present in vastly distinct areas of the nation.
-Research examines the role of NGOs in facilitating spaces or "arenas" for spotlighting the importance of traditional medicine and medical pluralism; such "arenas" facilitate a necessary medical dialogue about healthcare and provides a space to hear the voices of marginalized communities.
+In Ecuador, organizations such as the Child Family Health International (CFHI) promote the implementation of medical pluralism by advancing knowledge of traditional medicine as practiced by Indigenous peoples in a Westernizing country.
+Medical pluralism arises as a deliberate approach to resolving the tension between urban and rural health, manifesting in the practice of integrative medicine.
+There are ongoing efforts to implement this system regionally, particularly in Ecuador.
+It accomplishes the mission of raising awareness of more adequate healthcare systems by immersing participants (including health care practitioners and student volunteers) in programs, both in-person and virtually, rooted in community involvement and providing glimpses into healthcare systems in vastly distinct areas of the nation.
+Research examines the role of NGOs in facilitating spaces, or "arenas," to spotlight the importance of traditional medicine and medical pluralism; such "arenas" facilitate a necessary medical dialogue about healthcare and provide a space to hear the voices of marginalized communities.
 CFHI's efforts are supporting Ecuador's implementation of an integrated system that includes alternative medicine.
 The process of doing so is, however, challenged by four main obstacles.
 These four obstacles include "organizational culture", "financial viability", "patient experience and physical space" and, lastly, "credentialing".
 The obstacles continue to challenge the ongoing work of CFHI and other NGO's as they aim to establish a healthcare system that represents the ethnic diversity of the nation.

-In Peru, the presence of certain key organizations such as USAID, PIH, and UNICEF as well as more local NGOs have greatly spearheaded the efforts of establishing a system suitable for the diverse populations of the country.
+In Peru, the presence of key organizations such as USAID, PIH, UNICEF, and other local NGOs spearheads efforts to establish a system suited to the country's diverse population.
 As governments continue to function under the assumption that communities have access to the same resources and live under the same conditions and sets of exposures, their support of Westernized modes of healthcare are inadequate at meeting the varying needs communities and individuals.
 These systems overgeneralize the needs of the populations and perpetuate harmful cycles by believing that medical practices and procedures can apply to anyone regardless of their environment, socioeconomic status, and color of their skin, when reality proves otherwise.
 Such systemic failures contribute to a reliance on external NGOs to promote a more equitable healthcare system.

-In Bolivia, the Consejo de Salud Rural Andino has been recognized as a pioneering organization improving healthcare for rural communities.
+In the Philippines, Child and Family Health International (CFHI) is a 501(c)3 nonprofit organization that works in global health in Quezon, Lubang, and Romblon, focusing on primary care and health justice by providing health services and promoting health education.
+The Philippines program works through urban and rural clinics/health stations, respectively in Manila and the villages on remote islands known as geographically isolated disadvantaged areas.
+Their main goal to achieve health equity and social justice is carried out through the leadership of local Filipinos and partnerships with community groups.
+Although universal healthcare is in place in the Philippines, CFHI addresses persisting inequities and disparities in rural and low-income communities.